Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Before treatment starts, you meet with a medical oncologist.
-This is a doctor who specializes in treating cancer with drugs.
-The doctor talks with you about your treatment and explains what you might expect.
+Before treatment starts, you will meet with a medical oncologist.
+This is a doctor who specializes in treating cancer with medicines.
+The doctor will talk with you about your treatment and explain what to expect.

 Bloating or swelling from fluid retention

 Side effects from these medicines tend to be mild.
 But in some cases, they can cause more severe side effects, such as:

 Fluid buildup around the heart or lungs, which can cause trouble breathing

 Ponatinib can also cause serious blood clots.
 This medicine may be used only if the other TKIs are no longer working, or if the leukemia cells have a certain gene change.

 It's important to know which medicines you're taking.
 Write your medicines down, ask your healthcare team how they work, and what side effects they might have.